We edit books

 We’re positively interested in work from writers of any race, gender, species, sexual orientation, class, nationality, religion, political tendency, or physical/neurological status.
 Thing we care about most: Whether it’s a really good book.
 Why we avoid getting too specific about our preferences: We don’t want to say anything that will keep you from finishing and submitting that brilliant novel about something we would never in a million years have thought of on our own.

 Patrick also acquires and edits original short fiction for Tor.com, Tor/Macmillan’s original-fiction-group-blog-art-gallery-public-forum SF ubersite.
 (Other editors acquiring fiction for the site are Liz Gorinsky, Ellen Datlow, and Ann VanderMeer.)
 General submission guidelines can be found here, although if you specifically want Patrick to look at your story, you can email it to him at the address on top of this page.
-In 2011, Kij Johnson’s “Ponies”, acquired by Patrick, won the Nebula Award for Best Short Story, and in 2012, Charlie Jane Anders’s “Six Months, Three Days”, also acquired by Patrick, won the Hugo Award for Best Novelette.
+We already mentioned Charles Stross’s “Equoid,” edited by both Patrick and Teresa and published on Tor.com, which won the Hugo for Best Novella in 2014, and “Wakulla Springs” by Andy Duncan and Ellen Klages, edited by Patrick, which won the World Fantasy Award in the same year.
+Additionally, in 2011, Kij Johnson’s “Ponies”, acquired by Patrick, won the Nebula Award for Best Short Story, and in 2012, Charlie Jane Anders’s “Six Months, Three Days”, also acquired by Patrick, won the Hugo Award for Best Novelette.

 We also teach writing.
 Every year, we’re among the instructors at Viable Paradise on Martha’s Vineyard.
 Together and separately we’ve also taught at a variety of other workshops.
 Patrick has been a weekend instructor at Clarion and has twice taught at Clarion West, but really, we’re best as a team.

 Patrick occasionally edits anthologies.
 The first volume of his Starlight original anthology series won the World Fantasy Award, and individual stories in the series won various Hugo and Nebula awards.
 Among the many distinguished stories in the three Starlights were the debut appearances of Susanna Clarke and Greg van Eekhout.
 Wrote Kirkus: “Superior…There hasn’t been an original anthology series so consistently satisfying since Damon Knight’s Orbit.”
 Patrick also edited the YA-oriented reprint volumes New Skies and New Magics, and (with Jane Yolen) The Year’s Best Science Fiction and Fantasy for Teens.
 VOYA called New Skies “the finest collection of SF short stories published specifically for young adult readers in recent memory”; Locus called New Skies and New Magics “a first-rate selection of some of the best short SF and fantasy of recent years”; and Booklist called the Year’s Best a “strong, accessible collection...of real appeal to teen readers.”
-More recently, Patrick has edited, with David G. Hartwell, a 250,000-word reprint anthology of science fiction by writers who came to prominence since the turn of the new century: Twenty-First Century Science Fiction, forthcoming from Tor on November 5, 2013, and (in the UK) from Constable & Robinson on November 21, 2013.
+More recently, Patrick edited, with the late David G. Hartwell, a 250,000-word reprint anthology of science fiction by writers who came to prominence since the turn of the new century: Twenty-First Century Science Fiction, available from Tor, and (in the UK) from Constable & Robinson.
+A Chinese edition is forthcoming from New Star Press of Beijing.
 More about Twenty-First Century Science Fiction here.
+At the time of David's death in January 2016, he and Patrick were at work on a companion volume, Twenty-First Century Fantasy, contracted to Tor; Patrick hopes to be able to make arrangements for its completion.

 Patrick also plays guitar and sometimes sings, most recently in a band called Whisperado, which consists of three New York guys who write and play songs about the American essentials: bowling, capitalism, and demanding women.
 Whisperado’s sound has been variously described as “rootsy,” “acceptable,” and “loud.”
 Whisperado’s debut EP Some Other Place (2006) and followup full-length album I’m Not the Road (2012) can be purchased on iTunes, CDBaby, and all the other places where you crazy digital kids get music nowadays.